MicrosoftDocs/azure-stack-docs/azure-managed-lustre/client-install.md

 ::: zone pivot="rhel-7"

 > [!WARNING]
-> We will no longer be publishing any more new AMLFS client packages for Red Hat Enterprise Linux 7 moving forward.
-Please migrated to one of the supported release to run newer versions of the AMLFS client packages.
+> We're no longer publishing new client packages for Red Hat Enterprise Linux 7.
+Please migrate to one of the supported releases to run newer versions of the Azure Managed Lustre client packages.

 1. Install and configure the Azure Managed Lustre repository for the YUM package manager.
 Create the following script and name it `repo.bash`: